Walk and Talk Tours

 Providence Academy Tours

 Providence Academy was built by Mother Joseph of the Sacred Heart in 1873 and served as a school, orphanage, and governance offices for the Sisters of Providence.
 Mother Joseph, along with four other Montreal nuns, traveled to Vancouver to serve the social and religious needs of locals.
 Providence Academy has four stories and is constructed in brick in a neo-Georgian style.
 It operated as a school until 1966.
-The Academy is open for walk in tours on Wednesday to Friday from 10am to 2pm by reservation or for walk-in tours.
-Learn more about the preservation and renovation of the Academy.
+The Academy is open for tours on Wednesday to Friday from 10 a.m. to 2 p.m. by reservation or for small walk-in groups, and from 5 p.m. to 7 p.m. on select Friday evenings in March, April, and May of 2024.

 Marshall House Tours

 The Marshall House is named in honor of General George C. Marshall, who lived there from 1936 to 1938, serving as Commander of the Barracks and the regional Civilian Conservation Corps (CCC).
-This home’s Queen Anne architecture is the most popular of high Victorian styles, with ornate features including stained glass, decorative woodwork, and a round turret.
+This home’s Queen Anne architecture serves a striking example of late 19th century American architecture, with ornate features including stained glass, decorative woodwork, and a round turret.
 The museum-like setting features period furnishings, military memorabilia, and an interpretation of Marshall’s study.
-Walk-in tours are now available from Wednesday – Friday from 10am – 2pm.
+Walk-in tours are available Wednesday to Friday from 10 a.m. to 2 p.m., and from 11 a.m. to 3 p.m. on select Saturdays in 2024.

 Self-Guided Botanical Tour